Oxsomi/igxi/README.md

 `bool FileLoader::readRegion(void *addr, usz &start, usz length) const` has to be implemented and should return `true` if out of bounds and `false` if it read the file region correctly.
 If it read the file region correctly, it should increase the start by length.
 The file read should just copy directly to the address given, which will have enough space allocated (as long as the file read only reads length bytes).

 `bool checkRegion(usz &start, usz length) const` has to be implemented and should return `true` if out of bounds and `false` if it the file region exists.
 If the file region exists it should increase the start by length.

+`usz size() const` has to be implemented and should return a non-zero size for a file that has content.
+If the file doesn't exist or is a directory, this should return 0.

 See the default file read implementation for the basics.